Uttlesford self-build and custom housebuilding register

 - employment contract

-- Written letter from your employer
+- written letter from your employer

 This register will help us to understand the level of demand for self-build and custom-build homes, which will inform the planning and housing functions.

-Please note that entry on the register will not guarantee that a suitable plot will be identified or become available.
+Entry on the register will not guarantee that a suitable plot will be identified or become available.
 Applicants have to find their own plots on the open market.